Nigeria Society of Physiotherapy: History of physiotherapy education

 The UI and CMUL curricula were patterned after the British model of education.
 This development is not surprising, given that the pioneering physiotherapist educators in Nigeria, Dr. Abayomi Oshin, and the late Associate Professor Gabriel Odia, obtained their initial professional education (MCSP and Teacher's Diploma) from the UK.
 Conversely, the BMR-PT curriculum at OAU followed the course unit system that is a standard practice in the US and Canadian universities.
-The OAU curriculum was designed by the late Professor Vincent Nwuga, who received his professional education from the UK, Canadian and American universities.
+The OAU curriculum was designed by the late Professor Vincent Nwuga, who received his professional education from the UK, Canadian, and American universities.

-Between 1966 and 1997, physiotherapy education in Nigerian was a four-year program leading to a Bachelor of Science degree.
+Between 1966 and 1997, physiotherapy education in Nigeria was a four-year program leading to a Bachelor of Science degree.
 In 1998, the curriculum in all the Universities was upgraded to a five-year professional Bachelor of Physiotherapy (BPT) or a BMR-PT degree.
 Also, graduates were mandated to complete a one-year clinical internship before being granted a license to practice.
 The period between 1985 and 2004 witnessed the development of the second generation of physiotherapy education programs in the country.
 Going forward, the period between 2013 and 2016 marked the third generation of physiotherapy education programs in Nigeria.
 The first master's degree program in physiotherapy in Nigeria was initiated at OAU in 1985.
 Mrs. Mabogunje, the first program graduate, completed her degree in 1987.
 The first Ph.D. degree program in physiotherapy in Nigeria was launched at the UI in 1997 where the first graduate of the program, Dr. T.K.
 Hamzat, graduated in 2000.
 Today, six of the twelve Nigerian universities offering physiotherapy education programs provide post-professional (MS and Ph.D.) degrees in physiotherapy (Balogun et al., 2016 a & b).
 Despite these critical strides, the entry-level education for physiotherapy practice in Nigeria is still at the baccalaureate degree level.
 The yearning for entry-level DPT education by Nigerian physiotherapists has been in the offing for more than two decades.
 A proposal submitted to the National Universities Commission by the NSP and Medical Rehabilitation Therapist Board (MRTB) is awaiting approval.